 IPSA covers the costs that are necessary for MPs to perform their parliamentary functions, these are commonly referred to as expenses.
 There is a clear scheme which sets out a series of fundamental principles and rules within which MPs must operate.
 The Scheme is regularly reviewed to ensure that the budgets and rules remain up to date.
-The Twelfth Edition of the Scheme is effective from the 1st of April 2020 for the 2020-21 financial year.
-It can be found at www.theipsa.org.uk
+The scheme details can be found at www.theipsa.org.uk

 MPs are allocated a budget to be able to employ staff and competently carry out their duties in their role as Member of Parliament.
-This falls into various categories as follows for the year 2019-20.
+This falls into various categories as follows:

 - Staffing Budget to employ staff to assist with supporting residents in need of help, arranging and attending meetings, co-ordinating the diary, answering correspondence, carrying out surgeries, visits, meetings, organising events, and co-ordinating outreach activities.
 This budget covers members of staff on the payroll, pooled staffing services, training for my team, interns and occasional expenses for volunteers.
-This money is paid directly to the employee via the payroll department of IPSA, the same as any normal staff salaries.
-I have three staff based in my constituency office in Melton, and two staff in London as well as an internship programme.
-My constituency office is open Monday to Friday (please call or email to book an appointment) however I operate my office seven days a week during the pandemic.
+This money is paid directly to my staff via the payroll department of IPSA, the same as any normal staff salaries.
+I have three staff based in my constituency office in Melton, and three staff in London as well as an internship programme.
+My constituency office is open Monday to Friday (please call or email to book an appointment), and I support constituents during emergencies at weekends..
 In the last year, my team and I have supported tens of thousands of constituents through the pandemic.
 My staffing costs may be higher than other MPs, but I strongly defend paying my staff fairly for the exceptional work they do.

 - Accommodation Budget in recognition of the fact I am required to be in Parliament Monday-Thursday every week to advocate for constituents with the Government, to vote, attend select committee meetings, ask questions in the House of Commons, meet with Ministers and other duties an accommodation budget is provided for a London rental property.
-Sittings often run very late into the evening, for example on Monday nights voting does not normally start until 10pm.
+Sittings often run very late into the evening, for example on Monday nights voting does not normally start until 10pm, nor finish until midnight.
 The accommodation budget covers costs in either my constituency home or a London rental, not both.
-I claim for a rental property in London as a business cost, as our family home is in Rutland and Melton.
+I claim for a rental property in London as a business cost.
+Our family home is in Rutland and Melton.

 - Set Up Budget is to enable new MPs to establish and set up a new office, like any business.
 When you are elected as a MP you need to find an office, decorate and furnish it with everything your staff and constituents need.
 As a result MPs in their first year always have higher costs than other MPs.